Methodology

 How to cite

-Use the hub or a symbol page as your referenced page, plus an access date/time.
-For reproducible references, link the CSV export used.
+Use the hub or a symbol page as the referenced page, together with the visible timestamp and access date.
+For reproducible references, prefer the CSV export used in your analysis.

 Suggested citation